tradingticket/AndroidSDK/README.md

 # Special Cases

-### Custom server host
+### Custom server host and cookies

-To point the SDK at a custom host, initialize the SDK like this:
+To point the SDK at a custom host and inject cookies on each request, implement the `RequestCookieProviderParcelable` and the `provideCookies` method (see `RequestCookieProviderParcelableImpl` for example), and then initialize the SDK like this:

 ```Java
 TradeItSDK.configure(